tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Create a Makefile that will speed up the process.
   - Done!
 - [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make fundamentals with practical examples and common patterns.
-  - Read enough to move forward, will read more later // TODO
+  - Done!
 - How else can you learn about make?
-  - so ther resource above is pretty useful. the gnu docs are also good for reference: https://www.gnu.org/software/make/manual/
+  - so the resource above is pretty useful. the GNU docs are also good for reference: https://www.gnu.org/software/make/manual/
 - How can you tell if the resource you are using is correct?
   - reddit is usually a good place to find out if a resource is legit
 - Create a makefile such that when you run `make` with no arguments, it will: